lowsound42/blog/content/posts/escalator.md

 I actually happen to think this stuff _is_ interesting.
 LLM's are cool.
 Computer Vision is cool.
 Machine Learning is cool.
 But the CEO's, VP's of Sales, Heads of Marketing, etc are hell-bent on pushing this shit on us as a foRcE mULtIpLIeR.

 There _are_ great applications for these kinds of technologies.
 [Here's](https://tehiku.nz/te-hiku-tech/papa-reo/) an incredible example.
 The indigenous Māori language, te reo Māori, is dying.
-The goal of 'te hiku media' is to collect all the recorded te reo Māori that they can find and build a model for the language.
+The goal of Te Hiku Media is to collect all the recorded te reo Māori that they can find and build a model for the language.
 They are currently able to translate between te reo Māori and English with 82% accuracy.

 All of this was done _with_ the Māori peoples' consent and participation.
 They used **two** GPU's to get the model trained.
 And the tool has been built to do something specific.
-When these tools use data that makes sense for a specific job, not only can they produce amazing results, but they can be trained to do so without chugging fresh water, producing noise pollution, emanating waves of heat, and crashing global supply chains because of chip hoarding.
+When these tools use data that makes sense for a specific job, not only can they produce amazing results, but they can be trained to do so without chugging infinite amounts of fresh water, producing noise pollution, emanating waves of heat, and crashing global supply chains because of chip hoarding.
 Te Hiku Media exists in opposition to the fucking Silicon Valley ethos which seems to involve taking whatever they want from whomever they want without asking for permission.

 And the problems they claim they are trying to solve are...¯\\_(ツ)_/¯